 If you do not include CAA records that permit issuance for Cloudflare’s CA partners (or later remove such records), your Universal SSL support will be disabled.

-The CAA records that permit Cloudflare to issue Universal SSL can be found below.
+The CAA records that permit Cloudflare to issue Universal and Dedicated SSL can be found below.

-Below is a sample support ticket that supports Universal SSL issuance along with Let’s Encrypt, but prohibits other CAs from issuing.
+Below is a sample support ticket that supports Cloudflare SSL issuance along with Let’s Encrypt, but prohibits other CAs from issuing.

 I’d like to join the CAA beta for my domains example1.com and example2.com.
 Below are the records that I plan to add: